 - 1.1. employees subject to the transfer are receiving any pay benefits apart from base salary.
 If so, then these benefits must be observed after the merger by the surviving entity (or new entity) until the compensation conditions are changed in accordance with a specific alteration procedure.
 The individual consent of each employee is necessary here.
 A lack of such consent may lead to termination of the employment.
 If the benefits are being granted in a collective bargaining agreement, they cannot be changed for one year after the transaction.
-More beneficial pay regulations in force at the surviving entity (or new entity) after the merger, however, will also apply to transferred employees; - any internal regulations exist at either party granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees or golden parachutes); - 1.3. any employee representative bodies (trade unions or works councils) exist at either party, as these bodies may be subject to transfer to the surviving entity (or new entity) together with the employees; - 1.4. any internal regulations exist at either party governing the information/ consultation of employee representative bodies (trade unions or works councils, if such bodies exist) in relation to the merger; - 1.5. any outstanding obligations exist arising out of the employment relationships of either party's employees subject to the transfer.
+More beneficial pay regulations in force at the surviving entity (or new entity) after the merger, however, will also apply to transferred employees; - 1.2. any internal regulations exist at either party granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees or golden parachutes); - 1.3. any employee representative bodies (trade unions or works councils) exist at either party, as these bodies may be subject to transfer to the surviving entity (or new entity) together with the employees; - 1.4. any internal regulations exist at either party governing the information/consultation of employee representative bodies (trade unions or works councils, if such bodies exist) in relation to the merger; - 1.5. any outstanding obligations exist arising out of the employment relationships of either party's employees subject to the transfer.
 The surviving entity (or new entity) will be solely liable for meeting such obligations; - 1.6. either party is in arrears in transferring taxes and social security contributions.

-2. Prepare the following in draft form: 2.1. notification letters regarding the planned transfer.
-These letters must contain information on: (I) the expected date of the transfer; (II) the reason(s) for the transfer; (III) the legal, economic and social consequences of the transfer for the purchaser's employees; and (IV) any anticipated measures concerning the employment condition of either party's employees, concerning work, remuneration and re-qualification conditions in particular.
-3. Inform / Notify 3.1.
-The works council operating at either party (if any such exists), if the transaction influences (I) their activity and economic situation (II) the situation or structure of employment at either party; or (III) work organisation or basis of employment at either party if the transaction results in material changes in this respect; 3.2.
-Individual employees or alternatively trade union organisation (if such a body exists at either party) of the transfer at least 30 days before the anticipated transfer date, using the notification letters described in Point 2, above.
-5 4.
-Consult 4.1.
-Works councils operating at either party (if such bodies exist), if the transaction influences (I) the situation or structure of employment a either party; or (II) the work organisation or basis of employment are either party if the transaction results in material changes in this resp at t 4.2.
-Trade unions operating at either party (if such bodies exist) to nego with them any changes to the conditions of employment planned be either party in connection with the transaction.
-Agreement must be reached regarding such changes within 30 days after the trade union are informed of these plans. oy e 5.
-Implement 5.1.
-The work organisation regulations at the surviving entity (or new en if the number of employees after the transaction exceeds 20, unles such regulations are already in force at the surviving entity.
-If trade union bodies exist at the surviving entity (or new entity), these mus involved in the implementation process; S
+- 2.1. notification letters regarding the planned transfer.
+These letters must contain information on: (I) the expected date of the transfer; (II) the reason(s) for the transfer; (III) the legal, economic and social consequences of the transfer for the purchaser's employees; and (IV) any anticipated measures concerning the employment conditions of either party's employees, concerning work, remuneration and re-qualification conditions in particular. - 3.1.
+The works council operating at either party (if any such exists), if the transaction influences: (I) their activity and economic situation; (II) the situation or structure of employment at either party; or (III) work organisation or basis of employment at either party if the transaction results in material changes in this respect. - 3.2.
+Individual employees or alternatively trade union organisation (if such a body exists at either party) of the transfer at least 30 days before the anticipated transfer date, using the notification letters described in Point 2, above. - 4.1.
+Works councils operating at either party (if such bodies exist), if the transaction influences: (I) the situation or structure of employment at either party; or (II) the work organisation or basis of employment at either party if the transaction results in material changes in this respect. - 4.2.
+Trade unions operating at either party (if such bodies exist) to negotiate with them any changes to the conditions of employment planned by either party in connection with the transaction.
+Agreement must be reached regarding such changes within 30 days after the trade unions are informed of these plans. - 5.1.
+The work organisation regulations at the surviving entity (or new entity) if the number of employees after the transaction amounts to at least 20, unless such regulations are already in force at the surviving entity.
+If trade union bodies exist at the surviving entity (or new entity), these must be involved in the implementation process.